In this article:

 DNS Health

 A scoring factor that concerns detection of insecure configurations, vulnerabilities, or malicious events in the passive domain name system (DNS) history in a network domain.
-It has a Medium weight.

 Digital Footprint